planetoftheweb/planetoftheweb.github.io/_site/toolbox/2021-08-18-obsidian-for-developers-who-take-notes-the-toolbox-Ep-03.md

 ## Morten's Live Stream 8/18/21

 Also, my friend Morten has an exciting [Live Stream](https://www.linkedin.com/events/6830563558145839105/) coming up tomorrow, so check out his talk with Monika Bielskyte, where he'll be talking about Protopia Futures Framework and why design needs a makeover.

-## Replay

-Remember that if you missed part of the show, you can always catch the replay on my blog [raybo.org](https://raybo.org/) some time after the episode with full links to everything.